MicrosoftDocs/shell-experience/shell-exp-docs/aishell/agent-azure.md

 # Copilot in Azure Agent

 This agent is designed to connect you to the [**Copilot in Azure**][02] experience directly from your command line.
-It provides assistance for Azure CLI commands, Azure PowerShell commands and general Azure knowledge.
+It provides assistance for Azure CLI commands, Azure PowerShell commands, and general Azure knowledge.
 To use this agent, you need to sign into Azure using the `az login` command from Azure CLI.

-> [!NOTE] Currently, you can only use this tool using the login command from Azure CLI.
-We are
+> [!IMPORTANT]
+> You must use sign into Azure using the Azure CLI command.
+We're working on supporting the
-> working on supporting the equivalent login command from Azure PowerShell.
+> `Connect-AzAccount` command from Azure PowerShell.

 ## Prerequisites